 A maximum of 16 credits can be taken the semester in which a graduate class is taken.
-An undergraduate student may take a maximum of 6 graduate level classes in any given semester. for undergraduate business students, a maximum of 6 credits may double count - apply both toward undergraduate and graduate requirements.
-The maximum graduate credits transferable from undergraduate to a GSM degree, pending approval and overall program requirements is: Accounting (M.S.A.) - 9 credits, Economics (M.S.A.E.) - 9 credits, Human Resources (M.S.H.R.) - 9 credits), Business Administration (M.B.A.) - 9-12 credits.
+An undergraduate student may take a maximum of 6 graduate level credits in any given semester.
+For undergraduate business students, a maximum of 6 credits may double count - apply both toward undergraduate and graduate requirements.
+The maximum graduate credits transferable from undergraduate to a GSM degree, pending approval and overall program requirements is: Accounting (M.S.A.) - 9 credits, Economics (M.S.A.E.) - 9 credits, Human Resources (M.S.H.R.) - 9 credits), Master in Leadership - 6 credits, Business Administration (M.B.A.) - 9-12 credits.
 A “B” or better grade must be earned to transfer the course into a graduate program.
 Successful completion of graduate courses does not guarantee admission to graduate studies.
 A student has five years to be admitted and start graduate studies.
 Transfer credits will not apply if courses are 5 or more years old.
 See Transfer of Credit for additional information.

 Core and Elective Core Course Waivers

 Graduate School of Management M.B.A. students are eligible to be waived from a core or elective core course if all of the following are met: a) they request the waiver in writing, b) have an undergraduate or graduate major from an accredited school in the academic area requesting to be waived from within the last 5 years, or provide a copy of certification for successful completion of the Chartered Financial Analyst (CFA) for FINA 6100 waiver or Certified Public Accountant (CPA) for ACCO 6100 waiver, and c) professional experience in the area.
 The form to request a core or elective core waiver is posted on the Graduate School of Management forms website.